kicknback/Oberon-Java-Assessment-Prep/README.md

 ## Problems

+0. Create a class named **Review**.
+This will be where your main method resides for you to test the following exercises.

 1a.
-Make a class called **Review** and create a field `radius` with getter and setter methods, so that you can find the circumference of a circle.
+Make a class called **PracticeCircle** and create a field `radius` with getter and setter methods, so that you can find the circumference of a circle.
    (Circumference Equation: C = 2πr)

 1b.
 Make a circumference() method which returns a `double` (the circumference).
 Overload it for `int` and `double` parameter types.